 The Internet is a crowded place!
 How much content is out there exactly?
 These statistics will give you an idea of just how competitive the online content arena is.

-- According to blogging statistics from 2018, there are around 504 million blogs online!
+- According to statistics from 2022, there are around 572 million blogs online.

 - Every month: 70 million blog posts are published on WordPress alone.